Statistical Inference for the Dynamic Time Warping Distance, with Application to Abnormal Time-Series Detection: Problem Statement

-where we write $\cM_{n, m} \subset \{0, 1\}^{n \times m}$ for the set of (binary) alignment matrices that satisfy the monotonicity, continuity, and matching endpoints constraints as illustrated in Figure \ref{fig:optimal_alignment_matrix}, and $\langle \cdot, \cdot \rangle$ is the Frobenius inner product.
-We note that the cardinal of $\cM_{n, m}$ is known as the ${\rm delannoy}(n - 1, m - 1)$ number which is the number of paths on a rectangular grid from (0, 0) to ($n - 1$, $m - 1$) using only single steps to south, southeast, or east direction.
+where $\cM_{n, m} \subset \{0, 1\}^{n \times m}$ is a set of (binary) alignment matrices that satisfy the monotonicity, continuity, and matching endpoints constraints, and $\langle \cdot, \cdot \rangle$ is the Frobenius inner product.
+The cardinality of $\cM_{n, m}$ is known as the ${\rm delannoy}(n - 1, m - 1)$ which is the number of paths on a rectangular grid from (0, 0) to ($n - 1$, $m - 1$) using only single steps to south, southeast, or east direction.
 A naive way to solve \eq{eq:optimal_alignment} is to enumerate all possible candidates in $\cM_{n, m}$ and obtain $\hat{M}$.
 However, it is computationally impractical because the size of the set $\cM_{n, m}$ is exponentially increasing with $n$ and $m$.
-The DTW is well-known as an efficient dynamic programming algorithm to obtain the solution $\hat{M}$ in \eq{eq:optimal_alignment} with a quadratic $(nm)$ cost by using \emph{Bellman recursion}.
-We will later review the details of DTW in Sec 4.1.2 and Eq. \eq{eq:bellman_standard_cost}.
+The DTW is well-known as an efficient dynamic programming algorithm to obtain the solution $\hat{M}$ in \eq{eq:optimal_alignment} by using \emph{Bellman recursion}.